 Nikki Driver, COT

 Nikki Driver joined us in early 2014.
 Before that, she began her career in ophthalmology in 2011 as a receptionist with a desire to move forward as a technician.
 She completed her tech training here at Cascadia Eye, and became certified as an ophthalmic assistant in September 2015.
 She went on to earn her COT certification in mid-2018.
-She is a certified Wavescan operator and assists with pre-op care and measurements for LASIK patients.
 She finds eyes fascinating and plans to be a tech for many years to come; she especially loves connecting with every patient and learning his or her story, while still making sure each exam is accomplished with care and efficiency.
 Born and raised in Skagit Valley, Nikki loves spending time outdoors and on the water.
 She plays co-ed softball with her husband and their friends, and has two handsome boys, Bayker and Everest.

 Charlotte Barilleaux, COA